argoproj-labs/training-material/argo-workflows/argo-events/install-events.md

-Argo Events is normally installed into a namespace named `argo-events`, so lets create that:
+Argo Events is normally installed into a namespace named `argo-events`, so let's create that:

 `kubectl create ns argo-events`{{execute}}